AbigailBuccaneer/libgtop11dotnet/README.md

 ## License

-This source code is Copyright (C) Gemalto, and is available under the GNU Lesser General Public License.
+This source code is available under the GNU Lesser General Public License.
 See the file `LGPL-2.1` for more information.
 The source code contains the notice: